EZRA-DVLPR/dotfiles/README.md

 ## Font:

-I use [Maple Mono][https://github.com/subframe7536/maple-font] as my font for everything.
+I use [Maple Mono](https://github.com/subframe7536/maple-font) as my font for everything.
-I absolutely love the style it has.
-It's extremely customizable, and has this great way of flowing between letters.
-It's also easy to read.
-It also has this cool cursive writing effect when certain conditions are met (eg. comments, function definitions, etc.).
-It also mimics how I write in real life, which is a mixture of cursive and print.

-If you want it to work seamlessly, make sure to download the font and then apply it to your system wherever I put it.
+If you want to download the config and use as is, make sure to download the font and then apply it to your system wherever I put it.

+# Showcase

+***
+Insert screenshots and video of setup in use. might wanna show on the diff OS
+***

 # Contributing

-I use this for myself and slightly modify it based on my needs.
+I use this for myself and modify it based on my needs.
-If you happen to find any bugs/inconsistencies/room for misinterpretation, please feel free to report an issue or offer a PR.
+If you happen to find any bugs/inconsistencies/errors, please feel free to report an issue or make a PR.

 # Tip Jar